mariamraji01/Upstream-Production-Performance-Analysis/README.md

 ---

 ## Page 2️⃣ Operational Efficiency
->*Evaluate operational performance by examining uptime, downtime, and the impact of asset age on production efficiency.?*
+>*Evaluate operational performance by examining uptime, downtime, and the impact of asset age on production efficiency.*
 >
 - A total of 12,667 downtime hours was recorded, averaging about 9 hours per event.
 - Mature (older) wells show significantly higher downtime and increased lifting costs.